luisrrc/Power-Plant-with-R/README.md

 -RH = Relative Humidity.

 -PE = Power Output.
 This is the value we are trying to predict given the measurements above.

+## Result

+After testing with 2 models, the model  with Extreme Gradient Boosting to predict power output had better results.
+We can see that it has better performance than linear model we tried in the first model.
+The RMSE with the test data decreased from more 4.5 to 3.1 and increase the R2 from 0.93 to 0.97.